 This is a self-training exercise for your users to consolidate their learning.
-Through a multiple choice gap fill exercise, users can test their knowledge and select the correct answer.
+Through a gap fill exercise, users can test their capacity to remember and connect new concepts while activating the cognitive processes of recalling and understanding.
 Once they have completed the exercise, users can do it as many times as they like.

 Depending on the size of the cell this interactive element occupies, it can behave in two ways:

 - Direct execution: When you click on the icon on the home page, the exercise starts in that same cell.

 - Launcher: If the cell containing the exercise is too small to do the exercise comfortably, this will act as a launcher.
 This means that after clicking the icon on the home page, the exercise will expand until it fills the whole slide.
 The user will be able to return the exercise to its original size by clicking on the X which appears after expanding.

 In responsive mode (mobile), it always behaves in launcher mode to provide a more comfortable and immersive experience, regardless of how it behaves in its non-responsive version.